Managing Your Plaque Psoriasis

 If you have psoriasis, will you also have psoriatic arthritis?

-Between 10-30% of people with psoriasis also develop psoriatic arthritis.
+Up to 30% of people with psoriasis also develop psoriatic arthritis.

 Is psoriasis genetic?

-About 1 in 3 people with psoriasis have a relative with psoriasis.
+Approximately 40% of people with psoriasis have a relative with psoriasis.

 Is psoriasis the same as eczema?